How To Soundproof a Garage or Bar

 5. Install Rokwool Insulation

 One of the best types of insulation used for soundproofing is called mineral wool, because it is formed from rock materials giving them a lot of sound blocking mass.
-Typically a Rockwool slab called RWA45 is used regarding soundproofing applications.
+Typically, a special soundproofing mineral wool is used, such as this RWA45 Rockwool insulation from the Amazon store.
 This particular Rockwool is much denser than standard Rockwool used to thermally insulate a home.
 The 45 tells us the density of this Rockwool slab, which is 45Kg per m3.

 Rockwool slabs are manufactured in a variety of thicknesses and densities to suit most requirements.
 We decided to use a really dense Rockwool slab that is approximately 100Kg per m3 called Rockwool Duo.
 This is an interesting Rockwool because it has a dual density, with one surface denser than the other.